A tax-smart approach to maximize your philanthropic impact

 Case study: making a larger gift while increasing tax savings

 Sarah was the fifth employee hired at ABC, a start-up tech company.
 To encourage Sarah to stay with ABC and help the company grow, ABC offered Sarah incentive stock options, which she exercised a couple of years ago.
 ABC is now a successful and growing company with increasing revenue year-over-year, and executives took the company public several months ago.
-With the stock experiencing significant appreciation since the IPO, and with the six-month lock-up expiring in less than a month, Sarah plans to use some of her appreciated stock to provide financial support to her favorite charities this year through her donor-advised fund account.
+With the stock experiencing significant appreciation since the IPO, and with the six-month lock-up expiring, Sarah plans to use some of her appreciated stock to provide financial support to her favorite charities this year through her donor-advised fund account.

 Sarah consulted her company’s corporate counsel—and the staff at her donor-advised fund—to earmark 5,000 shares valued at $100 per share, resulting in a total contribution of $500,000 to her donor-advised fund account.
 Sarah’s cost basis for the shares is $50,000.